Cray-HPE/docs-csm/index.md

 1. [Update CSM Product Stream](update_product_stream/index.md)

-   This chapter explains how to get the CSM product release, any patches, update to the latest set of documentation and any installation workarounds, and check for any Field Notices or Hotfixes.
+   This chapter explains how to get the CSM product release, any patches, update to the latest set of documenation and any installation workarounds, and check for any Field Notices or Hotfixes.

 1. [Install CSM](install/index.md)